 Given the nature of these virtual telehealth visits, we are only able to provide limited services.
-We are currently scheduling appointments for birth control counseling and pill/patch/ring prescriptions, as well as suspected urinary tract infection diagnosis and treatment.
+We are currently scheduling appointments for birth control counseling and pill/patch/ring prescriptions, as well as non-symptomatic STI and suspected urinary tract infection diagnosis and treatment.
 If additional service needs arise, we would be happy to see you in one of our health centers at another scheduled time.

 Once you are checked-in to the virtual visit, you will see a screen that says “waiting for your health care professional.”
 The health center will then start the video visit when they are ready for you.

 Please note that, if we do not join the video call to start your virtual visit right away, we may be with other patients.
 Don’t worry, though - we are alerted when you enter the virtual visit and will be with you as soon as possible.

 If something changes and you can’t keep your appointment, please call us as soon as possible so that we can open the appointment slot for someone else who may need it.

 A link for your virtual visit will be emailed and/or texted to you ahead of your visit.
 You should receive this link at least one day and again one hour before your visit.